android/games-samples/agdk/agdktunnel/README.md

 expected to have been installed via `pip`.
 It is expected that `python` is version 3, not version 2.

+NOTE: If you are building on Windows, Android Studio may be using its own local Python install.
+Using the `Terminal` tab in Android Studio you can check for protobuf using `pip list`.
+If the protobuf package is not present it can be installed by running `pip install protobuf` from the Terminal tab.

 ### Note for macOS developers

 The runtime data files for Android Performance Tuner are compiled using the